 Create a Traditional Funnel Chart in Tableau

-In this example, we are going to create a Traditional Funnel Chart for Country dimension against the Sales Amount size.
-First, Drag and Drop the Sales Amount from Measures Region to Columns Shelf and Country name from Dimension Region to Rows Shelf.
-By default, Tableau will display the Bar Chart
+In this example, we are going to create a Tableau Traditional Funnel Chart for the Country dimension against the Sales Amount size.
+First, Drag and Drop the Sales Amount from the Measures Region to Columns Shelf and Country names from Dimension Region to the Rows Shelf.

 Once you select the Create Calculated Field option, a new window will be opened to create the new calculated field.
-Let us add – (SalesAmount) code in that region.
+Let us add the – (SalesAmount) code in that region.

-The following screenshot will show you the newly created calculated field in our measures Region
+The following screenshot will show you the newly created calculated field in our measures Region.

 Format Color of a Traditional Funnel Chart in Tableau

-The below screenshot will show you the final output, which is our Traditional Funnel Chart in Tableau
+The below screenshot will show you the final output, which is our Traditional Funnel Chart in Tableau.